 - Encourage your teenager to talk with their friends about the dangers of alcohol, so they can come up with ways to look out for each other.

-Preventing alcohol abuse
+Preventing alcohol abuse in teenagers

 According to Australian research, there are many important factors that help reduce the likelihood of a young person abusing alcohol.

 As well as good parental role modelling, these factors include:

 • a loving, supportive home life

 • educational programs in schools on the use and misuse of alcohol

 • developing personal, social, academic and employment skills